marcelloadonato/traffic-sim/README.md

 1. How reinforcement learning can solve real-world problems
 2. The trade-offs between traffic efficiency and driver satisfaction
 3. The importance of state observation and reward design in RL
+4. Traffic flow dynamics and optimization
+5. Real-world applications of AI in urban planning

 ### Exercises